The Risk for Migraines When You Have Multiple Sclerosis

 - Disease-modifying therapies (DMTs) used to treat MS may be offered earlier for a better outcome for those having “MS-specific” headaches

 - A person with MS experiencing such a headache may be better able to note “breakthrough disease activity,” which could better inform healthcare decisions moving forward

 Is there such a thing as an MS-specific headache?

 The research isn’t far enough along to say so with any certainty.
 However, it does appear that people with MS often experience headaches with migraine features, such as:3

-- pain on just one side of the head
+- Pain on just 1 side of the head

-*Important: Do not discontinue use of any MS medications without the guidance of your neurologist.
+*Important: Do not discontinue the use of any MS medicine without the guidance of your neurologist.

 What would you like to see more of in MS treatment commercials?
 Select all that apply: